Hedonic Diversity Games: A Complexity Picture with More than Two Colors

-\citet{BredereckEI2019} recently initiated the study of a model that generalizes and conceptually combines properties of Hedonic and anonymous games.
-In particular, they considered the scenario where each agent is assigned a class or \emph{color}, and preference profiles are defined with respect to the ratios of classes occurring in the coalition.
-Loosely following their terminology, we call these \emph{Hedonic diversity games}\footnote{This term was originally used for the special case of two classes, and the presence of $k>2$ classes was previously identified by adding ``\emph{$k$-tuple}'' or ``\emph{k-}''\cite{BoehmerE2020}.
-Since here we consider $k$ to be part of the input, we use \emph{Hedonic diversity games} for the general model.}.
-The question targeted by Hedonic diversity games occurs in a number of distinct settings, such as the Bakers and Millers game (where coalitions are formed between two types of agents with competing preferences)~\cite{AzizBBHOP19,schelling1971dynamic,Bilo0FMM18} or when the task is to assign guests from several backgrounds to tables~\cite{BoehmerE2020:ijcai,IgarashiSZ19}.
+Bredereck et al.~\cite{BredereckEI2019} recently initiated the study of a model that naturally falls between general hedonic games and anonymous hedonic games in terms of to what level of specificity agents are distinguished by each other's preferences.
+Specifically, they considered the scenario where each agent is assigned a class or \emph{color}, and preference profiles are defined with respect to the ratios of classes occurring in the coalition.
+Loosely following their terminology, we call these \emph{hedonic diversity games}\footnote{This term was originally used for the special case of two classes, and the presence of $k>2$ classes was previously identified by adding ``\emph{$k$-tuple}'' or ``\emph{k-}''\cite{BoehmerE2020}.
+Since here we consider $k$ to be part of the input, we use \emph{hedonic diversity games} for the general model.}.
+The question targeted by hedonic diversity games occurs in a number of distinct settings (which are not captured by anonymous hedonic games), such as the Bakers and Millers game (where coalitions are formed between two types of agents with competing preferences)~\cite{AzizBBHOP19,schelling1971dynamic,Bilo0FMM18} or when the task is to assign guests from several backgrounds to tables~\cite{BoehmerE2020:ijcai,IgarashiSZ19}.

-Naturally, the most prominent computational question arising from the study of Hedonic diversity games targets the computation of an outcome that is stable under some well-defined notion of stability.
-While several stability concepts have been considered in the literature including, e.g., \emph{envy-freeness} and \emph{core stability}, here we focus on the two arguably most prominent notions of stability that have been applied in the context of Hedonic games: \begin{itemize} \item \emph{Nash stability}, which ensures that no agent prefers leaving their coalition to join a different one, and \item \emph{individual stability}, where no agent prefers leaving their coalition to join another coalition whose members would all appreciate or be indifferent to such a change. \end{itemize}
+The most prominent computational question arising from the study of hedonic diversity games targets the computation of an outcome that is stable under some well-defined notion of stability.
+While several stability concepts have been considered in the literature including, e.g., \emph{envy-freeness} and \emph{core stability}, here we focus on two prominent notions of single-agent stability that have been applied in the context of hedonic games: \begin{itemize} \item \emph{Nash stability}, which ensures that no agent prefers leaving their coalition to join a different one, and \item \emph{individual stability}, where no agent prefers leaving their coalition to join another coalition whose members would all appreciate or be indifferent to such a change. \end{itemize}